-Set Up a HiveMQ broker
+Set up a HiveMQ broker

 To begin, sign up for a free trial of HiveMQ Cloud at HiveMQ Cloud.
 This service offers cloud-based, enterprise-grade MQTT capabilities tailored for IoT messaging.